ProEnterprise/docs/docs/www/docs/user/manual/en/setting-up/data/download-backup.md

 <!-- add-breadcrumbs -->
 # Download Backup

-In the ERPNext, you can manually download database backup.
+In the Pro Enterprise ERP, you can manually download database backup.
 To get the latest database backup, go to:

 `Setup > Data > Download Backup`